Group of people on a guided outdoor tour in a garden or farm, with lush green plants and trees in the background.

 • An apprenticeship installing solar panels.

-• A soil management experiment on a student’s family farm An internship measuring snowpack levels.
+• A soil management experiment on a student’s family farm.

 • Student leadership starting a school club or initiative around reducing school energy consumption.